SerjLafleur/clone-netflix./README.md

 -We have returned to this component, to carry the API data, since this Banner had to give us an image, title and image randomly when we refresh the page.

 -We call axios again to call the Netflix originals API.

+### Plans Components

+-Created plans logic for using prices to pay with PayPal,